XIMDEX/xcms/INSTALLATION.md

 Install Ximdex CMS as a docker container or using the web installer on your server.

-> A fully manual or automated installation method can be found at install/XIMDEX_manual_installation_guidelines.md.

 ## A) Running Ximdex CMS using Docker composer

 1. **Download Ximdex** package (https://github.com/XIMDEX/ximdex/archive/develop.zip) and expand it: